What You Can Do to Ease Your Dog’s Stress and Anxiety

 Create a Safe Space

 Providing your dog with a comfortable and safe place to stay is important for helping to ease their stress and anxiety.
 This could be a dog bed in a quiet corner of the house or a crate that they feel safe in.
-It is also important to make sure that your dog has access to water at all times.
+You can set up a dog camera nearby to monitor your pet and talk to them when they need extra comfort.
+It’s also important to make sure that your dog has access to water at all times.

 Create a Routine